CALL 203 • 733 • 7549

 We enjoy owning several beautiful cars: a 1901 Lane, a 1909 Model R, a 1911 Model 62, a 1910 Model 70 and a 1912 Model 87.

-I hosted a tour Lakeville Connecticut that was fun and successful.
-It was a wonderful week in a place known for great tours since the 1950s.
+I hosted two tours, one in Lakeville, Connecticut and one in Southbury, Connecticut that were both fun and successful.
 The many Woodstock Vermont tours I've attended are personal favorites, and of course there’s nothing quite like the London to Brighton event and Hershey in the fall.